12GaugeNick/Club-Flex-Discord-Bot/README.md

 # Club-Flex-Discord-Bot
-A simple to mess with.
+A simple bot to mess with.